lcy-seso/LearningNotes/paper_notes/DL_models/nlp/pre-training/ULM-FiT.md

 _**This stage is the most expensive, it only needs to be performed once.**_

-Three stacled AWD-LSTM are trained on a _**general-domain corpus**_.
+Three stacked AWD-LSTM are trained on a _**general-domain corpus**_.

 - dataset Wikitext-103 is used as the _**general-domain corpus**_.
     - Wikitext-103 consists of 28,595 preprocessed Wikipedia articles and 103 million words.

 ### 2. Target task LM fine-tuning: learn task-specific features.